About Local Walks

 During term time the Walking Club organises two Local Walks every weekend.
 For short walks, all you need to do is turn up on the day and enjoy a good day out!
 The walks either start in Oxford or use public transport to get to the starting point.
 Some longer walks will require booking in advance through SuperSaaS to judge the interest.
 Local walks are free to turn up!

 Please read carefully the list below of what to bring.
 On Local Walks we might not turn you away if you are ill-equipped (unlike on Club Trips, where we really would do so), but it could affect your enjoyment of the walk.

-For important Oxford meeting points, see the map and descriptions of meeting places.
 When you get to the meeting place, just look for someone wearing walking gear and a rucksack!
 Please try to arrive by the stated time – we may be able to save money by buying a group ticket, and we cannot wait for you if you are late.